Index changes may drive interest in Reits

 The association promotes the European listed property industry, and skeptics might note that investors wary about exposure to volatile banking shares already have access to exchange-traded funds that focus solely on REITs.
 Still, others have also argued that the new sectoral changes will catalyze interest in listed property.

 Doubtless, some of that money has already made its way into REITs.
-Changes to the GICS system were first announced last year, so active managers have had plenty of time to rotate into the industry.
+Changes to the GICS system were announced last year, so active managers have had plenty of time to rotate into the industry.
 However, a recent analysis from Morningstar suggests managed funds remain more than 50 percent underweight for REITs.

-Creating a new real estate sector means many active managers, who tend to be wary about owning portfolios that differ significantly from benchmark indices, will come under pressure to justify their lack of exposure.
+Creating a new real estate sector means many active managers, who tend to be wary about owning portfolios that differ significantly from benchmark indices, will face pressure to justify their lack of exposure.
 Becoming the 11th GICS sector gives listed real estate additional prestige and prominence.
 S&P and MSCI, as Financial Times columnist John Authors noted recently, “have done the REITs industry a big favor.”

 Growing importance